Detroit Metropolitan Airport: History

 In April 2011 Lufthansa launched a unique curbside check-in and baggage check service for premium customers from DTW's North Terminal to Frankfurt and beyond.
 Lufthansa became the only airline allowing international customers departing from DTW to check their bags and receive a boarding pass at the curb, while DTW became Lufthansa's first North American gateway with this service.

 Detroit's economy plunged in the Great Recession, causing airlines such as British Airways to drop flights to London–Heathrow and other airlines such as KLM and Virgin Atlantic to use codeshare flights through Delta Air Lines.
 The city has lost population, but Detroit Metropolitan Airport has since re-grown, and airlines are looking to expand or resume service.
 JetBlue began flights to Boston in February 2014.
-Spirit Airlines has grown at DTW, adding service to more East and West Coast cities.
-Spirit has increased its market share to over 10%, widening the gap as Metro Airport's second largest carrier.
+Spirit Airlines had grown at DTW, adding service to more East and West Coast cities.
+Spirit had increased its market share to over 10%, widening the gap as Metro Airport's second largest carrier.

 Royal Jordanian was the first airline to schedule the Boeing 787 Dreamliner into Detroit, on December 1, 2014.

 One of Delta Connection carriers, Compass Airlines chose to close its operating base in Detroit to move operations to the new Seattle hub in early 2015.
 Delta has replaced many of the existing Compass flights with mainline Delta flights to allow SkyWest Airlines and GoJet to open Detroit bases.

-Beginning in January 2018 Suburban Mobility Authority for Regional Transportation, or SMART Bus, began providing a direct connection from the airport to the Rosa Parks Transit Center in downtown Detroit via route 261, also known as the Michigan Ave FAST bus, with stations at both the McNamara and Evans terminals.
+Beginning in January 2018, SMART began providing a direct connection from the airport to the Rosa Parks Transit Center in downtown Detroit via route 261, with stations at both the McNamara and Evans terminals.